jazzband/wagtailmenus/README.md

 Contributing
 ============

-If you'd like to become a wagtailmenus contributor, we'd be happy to have you.
+Want to contribute to wagtailmenus?
+We'd be happy to have you!
 You should start by taking a look at our [contributor guidelines](https://github.com/rkhleics/wagtailmenus/blob/master/CONTRIBUTING.md)